 An obvious step before buying a clothes moth killer spray is properly (and hopefully – in time) determining whether or not you have a problem.
 Unfortunately, none of those signs can be found before the infestation has taken place, but catching it in an early stage is nevertheless beneficial.

-- The most obvious sign is discovering holes in your clothes caused from the clothes moth larvae
+- The most obvious sign is discovering holes in your clothes caused by the clothes moth larvae.

 Different types of cloth moths